Periods: Important things to know

 - About once per month, one of the ovaries releases an egg during a process called ovulation.
 The egg travels down a fallopian tube (a channel that transfers eggs) into the uterus.
 The uterus (a hollow, muscular, pear-shaped organ in the pelvis) connects to both ovaries via fallopian tubes on either side.

 - To prepare for a possible pregnancy, the lining of the uterus (called the endometrium) thickens into a cushion of blood vessels and tissue.
-If the egg is fertilized by a sperm (a component of semen found in the male body), it may attach to the lining of the uterus and grow into a fetus.
+If the egg is fertilized by a sperm (a component of semen often found in the bodies of people assigned male at birth), it may attach to the lining of the uterus and grow into an embryo.
 If the egg is not fertilized by a sperm, the lining of the uterus leaves the body through the vagina.
-This process is known as getting your period (or menstruation).
+This process is known as getting your period.

 Periods typically occur about once per month and can last anywhere from two to seven days at a time.
-Periods may be longer, shorter, consistent or irregular depending on the individual.
-You’re more likely to get pregnant during certain days of your cycle (the monthly menstrual process).
+Periods may be longer, shorter, consistent or irregular depending on the person.
+You’re more likely to get pregnant during certain days of the month (your menstrual cycle).
 Things that may affect your cycle include:

 - the pill and/or other medication